Skip to main content

 export default entityHandlersMap;

-Each handler receives the entity representation and returns the resolved entity:
+Each handler receives the federation representation and returns the resolved entity:

 import type { ProductEntityHandler } from "../../__generated__/federation.ts";